 Keep perspective: it’s a process

 Understand that you are engaged in a social change process, influencing change over time.
 Each conversation is just one part of that bigger process.
 Allow time for individual conversations and for relationships to develop.
-This helps avert ‘desperate’ conversations.
+This helps avoid ‘desperate’ conversations.

 Be present in the conversation